19hours/sg-statutes/Acts/Public Utilities Act.md

 (c) secure and provide an adequate supply of water at reasonable prices;

-(d) regulate the supply of piped water for human consumption;
+(d) regulate the supply of piped water suitable for drinking;

+[Act 11 of 2018 wef 25/03/2019]

 (da) collect and treat used water;